lammps/lammps/doc/src/bond_bpm_rotational.rst

 dissipative potentials.
 It also returns only the normal component of the bonded interaction force.
 However, the single() function also calculates 7 extra bond quantities.
-The first 4 are data from the reference state of the bond including the magnitude :math:`r_0` followed by the :math:`x`, :math:`y`, and :math:`z` components of the initial unit vector pointing to particle I from particle J. The next 3 (5-7) are the components of the total force, including normal and tangential contributions, acting on particle I.
+The first 4 are data from the reference state of the bond including the initial distance between particles :math:`r_0` followed by the :math:`x`, :math:`y`, and :math:`z` components of the initial unit vector pointing to particle I from particle J. The next 3 quantities (5-7) are the  :math:`x`, :math:`y`, and :math:`z` components of the total force, including normal and tangential contributions, acting on particle I.

 These extra quantities can be accessed by the :doc:`compute bond/local <compute_bond_local>` command, as *b1*, *b2*, ..., *b7*\ .